alf-tool/alf-core/README.md

 ### Coping with non-relational data sources (nil, duplicates, etc.)

-Before all, Alf aims at being a tool that helps you tackling practical problems and non-normalized data is one of them.
+Alf aims at being a tool that helps you tackling practical problems, and denormalized and/or noisy data is one of them.
 Missing values occur.
 Duplicates abound in SQL databases lacking primary keys, and so on.
-Using Alf's relational operators on such inputs is not a good idea.
-Not because relational theory is weak, but because many things becomes undefined or extremely difficult to define (try to extend classical algebra to define a version of +, - * and / to handle nil in such a way that the resulting theory is sound and still looks intuitive!).
+Using Alf's relational operators on such inputs is not a good idea, because it is a strong precondition violation.
+This is not because relational theory is weak, but because extending it to handle null/nil and duplicates correctly has been proven at best a nightmare, and at worse a mess.
+As a practical exercice, try to extend classical algebra with versions of +, - * and / that handle nil in such a way that the resulting theory is sound and still looks intuitive!
+Then do it on boolean algebra with _and_, _or_ and _not_.
+Then, add null/nil to classical set theory.
+Classical algebra, boolean algebra, and set theory are important building blocks behind relational algebra because almost all of its operators are defined on top of them...

+So what?
+The approach choosen in Alf to handle this conflict is very pragmatic.
+First of all, Alf implements a best effort strategy -- where possible -- to remain friendly in presence of null/nil on attributes that have no influence on an operator's job.
+For example, the query below will certainly fail if _status_ is null/nil, but it won't probably fail if any other attribute is nil.

+    % alf restrict suppliers -- "status > 10"

-For this reason, Alf comes with a set of non-relational operators in addition to relational ones.
-Those operators must be considered as "pre-relational", in the sense that they help obtaining valid relation representations from invalid ones.
+This best-effort strategy is not enough, and striclty speaking, must be considered unsound (for example, it strongly hurts optimization possibilities).
+Therefore, we strongly encourage you to go a step further: **if relational operators want true relations as input, please, give them!**.
+For this, Alf also provides a few non-relational operators in addition to relational ones.
+Those operators must be interpreted as "pre-relational" operators, in the sense that they help obtaining valid relation representations from invalid ones.
 Provided that you use them correctly, their output can safely be used as input of a relational operator.
 You'll find,

 * <code>alf autonum</code>  -- ensure no duplicates by generating a unique attribute
 * <code>alf compact</code>  -- brute-force duplicates removal
-* <code>alf defaults</code> -- replace nulls/nil by valid values, on an attribute basis
+* <code>alf defaults</code> -- replace nulls/nil by valid values, on an attribute
+                               basis

+Play the game, it's easy!

+- _Give id, name and status of suppliers whose status is greater that 10_
+- Hey man, we don't know supplier's status for all of them!
+What about the others?
+- _Ignore them_
+- No problem dude!

+      % alf defaults --strict suppliers -- sid '' name '' status 0 | alf restrict -- "status > 10"

 ### Alf is duck-typed

-The relational theory is often considered under a strongly/statically typed point of view.
+The relational theory is often considered under a statically-typed point of view.
 When considering tuples and relations, for example, the notion of _heading_, a set of (name,type) pairs, is central.
 For example, a heading for a supplier tuple/relation could be:

     {:sid => String, :name => Name, :status => Integer, :city => String}

-Given an expression in relational algebra, it is always possible to compute the heading of the resulting relation, by applying static-typing propagation rules on an expression tree.
+Most relational operators have preconditions in terms of the headings of their operands.
+For example, _minus_ and _union_ require their operands to have same heading, while _rename_ requires renamed attributes to exist in operand's heading, and so on.
+Given an expression in relational algebra, it is always possible to compute the heading of the resulting relation, by statically analyzing the whole query expression in the light of a catalog of typed operators.
+This way, a tool can check that a query is statically valid, i.e. that it respects operator preconditions.
+While this approach has the major advantage of allowing strong optimizations, it also has a few drawbacks (as knowing the heading of used datasources in advance) and is difficult to mary with dynamically-typed languages like Ruby.
+Therefore, Alf takes another approach, which is similar to duck-typing.
+In essence, this approach can be summarized as
+follows:

+- _You have the responsibility of ensuring that the evaluation of your query will succeed and will return valid results_
+- No problem dude!

 ## Getting started in shell